0 Comment

 Such work culture is based on mutual respect and understanding of the role of each generation in the organization’s success.

-So, developing such a work culture requires each generation better to understand the previous generation’s expertise and skillsets.
+So, developing such a work culture requires each generation better to understand the previous generation’s expertise and skill sets.

 What are the Best Practices for Boosting Engagement across Multiple Generations?